What is a shareholder loan, and why does it matter?

 The clean version

 Books that are current catch the balance monthly, and your accountant clears it deliberately — salary, dividend, or repayment — on a schedule you chose, not one CRA imposes.
+That is the cadence taxifi is built for: books current every day, an accountant watching the balance, all under one flat monthly price.

 This is general information, not tax advice for your situation.
-Book a call and a Canadian accountant will give you the answer for your business.
+Get started and a Canadian accountant will give you the answer for your business.

 Common questions